Who are they exactly?

-Whether based on new buzzword or reality, nano-influencers, also called consumer players, are breaking out of the traditional model of digital influencers presenting a product or service on social networks.
+Whether based on new buzzword or reality, nano-influencers, also called consumer players, are breaking out of the traditional model of digital influencers by presenting a product or service on social networks.
 These people know the products inside out; they use and consume them regularly and wish to talk about them to those in their entourage, in particular to their family members, friends and colleagues.
 What can be more authentic than your colleague who shares his or her experience about the purchase of a new family car?
-What about your mother giving you a try on her latest vacuum cleaner?
+How about your mother letting you you try out her new vacuum cleaner?

-They have the power of being authentic and sincere; their ability to influence goes beyond the traditional approach adopted when it comes to posting directly on Instagram or Facebook.
+Nano-influencers have the power of being authentic and sincere.
+Their ability to influence goes beyond the traditional approach adopted when it comes to posting directly on Instagram or Facebook.
 Who can be in a better position than a consumer to talk about consumer experience?

 As a result, this new form of communication broadens the scope in terms of influence and puts P2P (people to people) marketing forward.
 Often compared to Tupperware 2.0 gatherings, the nano-influence campaigns are not just a trend.
-More and more businesses are turning to their customers for their brand voice and image.
-“Brands should no longer talk about themselves but make people talk about themselves,” specified Agathe Nicolle at the Winter Influence Forum co-organised by the WÔO agency in February 2019.
-Such a genuine approach on the part of nano-influencers enables brands to take a more objective look at consumers who often feel deceived by advertisements.
+More and more companies are turning to their customers for their brand voice and image.
+“Brands should no longer talk about themselves but make people talk about them,” stated Agathe Nicolle at the Winter Influence Forum co-organised by the WÔO agency in February 2019.
+Such a genuine approach on the part of nano-influencers enables brands to take an objective look at consumers who often feel deceived by advertisements.
 It is therefore not the number of subscribers that determines the influence, but the authenticity of the content sent to a given community.

-It is about being the brand’s best ally and setting up a new digital influence strategy that puts the people back at the heart of the message.
-Far more than being a brand ambassador, nano-influencers should reflect the brand they bring to the table to convey messages that are tangible to their community: in this way, the public will be able to embrace their customer experience, as nano-influencers aim to engage their community in all sincerity.
+It is about being the brand’s best ally and setting up a new digital influence strategy that puts people back at the heart of the message.
+Far more than being a brand ambassador, nano-influencers should reflect the brand they post about in order to convey messages that are tangible to their community.
+This way, the public will be able to embrace their customer experience, as nano-influencers aim to engage their community with sincerity.
 Their ability to influence would be almost four times higher than that of the macro-influencers.
-The nano-influencer is, therefore, a combination of brand ambassador and subscriber.
+A nano-influencer is, therefore, a combination of a brand ambassador and a subscriber.

 What role can brands play in this regard?

-Are they supposed to be alone or accompanied?
+Are nano-influencers supposed to be alone or accompanied?
 For example, platforms, such as Very Good Moment or Goodplay enable brands to find their consumers-brand ambassadors from a database of 260,000 members to test the products with their friends and family.
-Therefore it is easy to offer enjoyable, unique and especially convincing experiences.
+Therefore, it is easy to offer enjoyable, unique, and convincing experiences.
 Very Good Moment accompanies the brands for developing creative concepts to illustrate the brands’ products and services.
-For instance, what could be better for a car company than running road trip challenges to test all the features of its cars?
-Nissan’s #ElectricRepublic campaign shows an example of this: the brand ambassadors purchased a total of ten cars after being convinced through their experience.
-Brands such as Danone, Andros, Hachette and Richemont are already making good use of this tool for creating memorable customer experiences.
-Certain agro-food industry sectors offer discounts for ambassadors and their family members to go even further, and these can lead to conversion rates between 20 to 40% for the most part.
+For instance, what could be better for a car company than organizing road trip challenges to test all the features of their cars?
+Nissan’s #ElectricRepublic campaign shows an example of this.
+Nissan's band ambassadors purchased a total of ten cars after being convinced through their experience.
+Brands such as Danone, Andros, Hachette, and Richemont are already making good use of this tool for creating memorable customer experiences.
+Certain agro-food industry sectors offer discounts for ambassadors and their family members to go even further, and these can lead to conversion rates between 20% to 40%.

-At the end of the campaigns, each person may give his or her opinion about insider experience or tested products through talking to those in their entourage or via online websites: a consumer questionnaire is available at the end of each challenge.
-It is an important factor, particularly if we consider that 88% of Internet users consult customer reviews before making a purchase, and 68% of them trust online reviews, even when the author is a total stranger.
+At the end of the campaigns, each person may give his or her opinion about insider experience or tested products by talking to those in their circles or via online websites.
+In addition, a consumer questionnaire is available at the end of each challenge.
+It is an important factor, particularly if we consider that 88% of internet users consult customer reviews before making a purchase, and 68% of them trust online reviews, even when the author is a total stranger.
 A simple fact underlies this figure: today’s consumers rely on other consumers, and that is where the power of these new types of influencers comes into play.
-The aim is to bring people together in a shared experience to have a good time.
+The aim is to bring people together in a shared experience in order to have a good time.

-The digital ecosystem continues to evolve and returns to its primary source: the word-of-mouth.
+Even as the digital ecosystem continues to evolve, it continues to return to its primary source: word-of-mouth.